Posted 6 p.m. Wednesday, Sept. 7, 2022

 Why is the FAFSA important?

 It is necessary for a university to have FAFSA information to generate a financial aid offer to a student.
-Keep in mind, if a student is offered a loan and they don’t want it, they can always decline it.
+Keep in mind, if a student is offered a loan and they don’t want it, they can always decline or reduce it.
 In other words, a FAFSA does not automatically enroll you in a specific financial aid offer.
 Also, you never know what opportunities will come up throughout the year that require an institution to use your FAFSA information to determine eligibility for other forms of aid.
 For instance, during the pandemic, COVID relief funding was offered to students on several occasions, and FAFSA information was used to determine eligibility.

 Can FAFSA be used to pay for housing?